decacis/godot_oculus_platform/docs/functions/in-app-purchases.md

 Requests all of the logged-in user purchases.

-**Returs:** A `GDOculusPlatformPromise` that will contain an `Array` of `Dictionaries` with information about each purchase (both consumable and durable).
+**Returns:** A `GDOculusPlatformPromise` that will contain an `Array` of `Dictionaries` with information about each purchase (both consumable and durable).
 The promise will error if the request couldn't be fulfilled.

 Example response:
 ``` json linenums="1"